-From the unique (anything Colin Stetson brought to life) and new (Vein’s taste of chaos), to the grand returns of Tim Hecker and, back after a decade in the wilderness, Hopesfall, past curios like the haunting Annihilation soundtrack, it seemed as if more essential records emerged than there were hours in the day to listen to them.
+From the unique (anything Colin Stetson brought to life) and new (Vein’s taste of chaos), to the grand returns of Tim Hecker and, back after a decade in the wilderness, Hopesfall, it seemed as if more essential records emerged than there were hours in the day to listen to them.

 Instead these are the albums that made the greatest impact on planet Moderate Rock this year, the stuff that rolled around in our collective head the longest, the music that made 2018 just about bearable.

 11 because Spinal Tap.

 11. FOXING- ‘Nearer My God’